lithdew/flatend/README.md

 Flatend was also made to be completely agnostic to your devops, finances, frameworks, libraries, and preferences.
 Want to code with NodeJS?
 SQLite? kdb+?
 Go?
 QUIC?
 ORM X/Y/Z?
 You can use all of that with Flatend today.

-It's agnostic to the point that you can serve your microservice on your laptop, and have your Flatend HTTP server on DigitalOcean route HTTP requests to your laptop.
+It's agnostic and flexible to the point that you can serve a couple of your microservices on your laptop, and have your Flatend HTTP server on DigitalOcean route HTTP requests to them.

 ### Security as a service.